eosnetworkfoundation/docs/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 ## About Accounts and Permissions

 A blockchain account has a human readable name which is between 1 and 12 characters in length.
 Each account identifies a blockchain participant and the permissions of that participant.
-Permissions control what EOSIO accounts can do and how actions are authorized.
+Permissions control what Antelope accounts can do and how actions are authorized.

 [[info]]